x7-labs/git-code-annotate/README.rst

     git add vuln.c
     git commit -m "vuln.c review"

 Configuration
 =============

-The annotation tool creates text formated in the form of filename.c:linenumber.
-This is recognized by tools  (like vs code) and clicking on them will open the file under review at the correct location.

 The tool can also generate links to the original (non annotated code).
 For that to work the configuration need to be adapted.